cscwcu/workshops/python/03_scikit-learn.md

 ### Building a Simple Machine Learning Model

 Now that we have the data loaded, let’s train a machine learning model to classify the species of Iris flowers based on their measurements.
-We will use a **Decision Tree Classifier** for this task, which is a simple yet effective algorithm.
+We will use a **Decision Tree Classifier** for this task, which is a simple yet effective algorithm for classification problems.

 1. **Splitting the data into training and test sets**: